Generic selectors

 Bacterial Infections

-Bacterial infections can occur when water quality drops or the fish sustains injuries from territorial disputes or sharp decorations.
+Bacterial infections occur when water quality slips or the fish sustains injuries from territorial disputes or sharp decorations.
 Symptoms include fin erosion, cloudy eyes, and body sores.
-Prevention through good water quality is the best approach.
-Treatment with broad-spectrum antibiotics is generally effective when caught early.
+Good water quality is the primary prevention.
+Broad-spectrum antibiotics are generally effective when treatment begins early.

 Ich (White Spot Disease)

-Like all freshwater fish, dwarf pikes can contract ich.
-Stress from shipping, new tank introductions, or temperature fluctuations are common triggers.
+Stress from shipping, new tank introductions, or temperature swings can trigger ich.
 Gradually raise the temperature to 84-86°F (29-30°C) and treat with a quality ich medication.
 The warm water preferences of this species work in your favor during treatment.

 Internal Parasites

-Wild-caught specimens are more prone to internal parasites, but tank-raised fish can be affected too.
-White, stringy feces and weight loss are warning signs.
-Metronidazole is effective against protozoan parasites, while praziquantel targets worms.
-Quarantine all new fish before introducing them to an established tank, especially wild-caught specimens.
+Wild-caught specimens carry a higher parasite risk than tank-raised fish, but aquarium-bred individuals can still be affected.
+White, stringy feces and unexplained weight loss are warning signs.
+Metronidazole treats protozoan parasites; praziquantel targets worms.
+Quarantine all new fish, especially wild-caught specimens, before introduction to an established tank.

 Jumping Injuries

-Dwarf pike cichlids are notorious jumpers.
-Fish that jump and land on the floor may survive if found quickly, but often sustain injuries like damaged fins, scraped scales, or worse.
-Prevention is the only reliable approach: use a tight-fitting lid with no gaps.
-Coverslide glass, acrylic lids, or mesh covers all work as long as they’re truly secure.
+Dwarf pike cichlids jump, and they’re good at finding openings.
+Fish that make it to the floor may survive if found immediately, but often sustain injuries to fins, scales, or internal organs.
+Prevention is the only reliable approach: a tight-fitting lid with no gaps, every time, from day one.
+Coverslide glass, acrylic lids, and mesh covers all work as long as they’re truly secure with no openings the fish can exploit.

 Common Mistakes to Avoid